Rajanganaya Kadigala Mahamangala Seya Ruins (රාජාංගණය කාඩිගල මහාමංගල සෑය නටබුන්)

 Success !
 By King Tissa son of King Vasabha, a share (of the merit) hs been given for the benefit of (his) mother Jitadevi

-The inscription does not identify what the meritorious act which king Vankanasika Tissa (109-112 CE) carried out but Mahavamsa, the great chronical of Sri Lanka records only one meritorious act.
-In chapter XXXV verses 112-114 states;
+The inscription does not identify the meritorious act that King Vankanasika Tissa (110-113 CE) carried out, but Mahavamsa, the great chronicle of Sri Lanka, records only one meritorious act.
+In chapter XXXV verses 112-114, states,

 Current Status of Kadigala Ruins

-The cave at Kadigala is said to be now submerged under the waters of Rajanganaya Wewa Reservoir.
-The stupa at the top has a circumference of 7.5 meters and and a height of 2 meters.
-Excavation of the stupa was done by the Department of Archaeology in 2021 and the stupa has been tentatively dated by the Department of Archaeology to the mid Anuradhapura period (approx. 5th-6th century).
-However no evidence to conclusively conclude that this was the ancient Mahamangala Viharaya was found.
+The cave at Kadigala is believed to be submerged beneath the waters of the Rajanganaya Wewa Reservoir today.
+The stupa on the summit has a circumference of 7.5 meters and a height of 2 meters.
+It was excavated by the Department of Archaeology in 2021 and has been tentatively dated to the mid-Anuradhapura period, approximately the 5th to 6th century.
+However, no evidence was uncovered to conclusively identify this site as the ancient Mahamangala Viharaya.

 References